-- Current evidence reports that around 50-70% of autistic people also experience mental health conditions. - Autistic children and teenagers can experience anxiety more intensely and more often than other children.
+- Current evidence reports that around 50-70% of people with autism also experience mental health conditions30. - Autistic children and teenagers can experience anxiety more intensely and more often than other children.

-Children in Care
+Children in care

 Children in care have significant mental health needs, often associated with traumatic experiences and complicated by other complex needs.
 This group was identified as an underserviced group through consultation with GCPHN Clinical Council.